 We picked up the game outside the only town in the small seventh world, which was playing host to a dragon race hosted by Apollo.
 MAGI was on offer as a prize to the first racer to pass each obstacle on the course.
 In town, we bought some Dragon armour, ensuring some elemental immunity for a while, just like the FFLI days.
 Unfortunately, the Dragon armour wasn’t end-game defence like in FFLI, but it would last for now.

 As to the race, we were allowed to pick our own dragon for a rental fee, but the mechanics are deliberately counter-intuitive.
 See, there isn’t actually a race.
-This was a Game Boy game, after all, it’s barely able to run the game as-is!
+This was a side mode in a Game Boy game, after all, and FFLII is creaking at the limits as-is!
 Apollo has arranged things like this: there’s MAGI on the course being guarded by monsters.
 If you pick a fast dragon, you’ll fight the monsters “before” your opponents.
 If you pick a slow dragon, your opponents will fight the monsters instead, but they also slowly die off as they go.
-As a result, if you take the slowest dragon, you’ll find your last opponent dead at the end of the track, and the final mid-boss essentially holds all the MAGI (the one they started with and the ones they took off the former winner’s course).
+As a result, if you take the slowest dragon, you’ll find your last opponent dead at the end of the track, and the final mid-boss essentially holds all the MAGI (the one it started with and the ones they took off the former winner’s course).
 The intermediate dragons will have you outpaced by some of the competitors but outpacing the rest.
 You should decide for yourself whether you want to fight a few or a lot of enemies.
 These few enemies aren’t that valuable and are probably better skipped, but players with Mutants should consider it, since these monsters are high-levelled and can give you high level abilities.

 But wait, there’s more: due to “a quirk in the game” as one walkthrough puts it, the dragon you choose actually changes the MAGI available on the course!
 It’s practically a glitch because it doesn’t seem like there’s a reason it could happen by design, and yet… I can’t imagine how it could have happened by accident!

 Not knowing any of these details at the time, Kyle picked the 800 GP dragon (second-fastest).
-Arguably, second-slowest would have been better, since it would have changed the MAGI to give us an extra Mana MAGI for Liz, but we didn’t know about the glitch/trick at the time.
+Arguably, second-slowest would have been better, since the “quirk in the game” would have changed the MAGI to give us an extra Mana MAGI for Liz, but we didn’t know about the quirk at the time.
 Having picked the second-fastest dragon, we were only able to skip the first midboss, leaving us to fight a pack of giant turtles, Medusae, and of course the final set of enemies.
 The final obstacle was a group of Watchers, which were the big brothers of Rei’s faulty Big Eye form.
 Unlike the useless Big Eye, these were incredibly dangerous, able to vaporize the party with a Mana-based move called Beam.
-Technically, Beam was not that powerful an attack, but it just goes to show how little Mana defence between KilB and Kyle actually had!
+Technically, Beam was not that powerful an attack, but that just goes to show how little Mana defence we had between KilB and Kyle!

 Still, Liz and Rei survived and Apollo congratulated us at the end, followed by a long pause and then a very reluctant laugh.
 As Kyle put it: “He’s not really helping in the ‘Getting me to not want to kill him’ books,” and later the, “not being an evil God books.”
 Yes, friends, I’m afraid the addiction may have returned.
 During the Mega Man Marathon, we aggressively pursued the Robot Masters until we had killed every last one of them.
 Then we tried to kill the Mavericks, though were still plenty to go at the time of writing (nowadays, the only surviving Mavericks in the Mega Man Marathon are Mega Man Zero bosses).
 But for now: we have now become overeager Godslayers.